Neargye/scope_guard/README.md

 * `scope_exit` - executes the action on scope exit.

-* `scope_fail` - executes the action if the scope is left during exception unwinding.
+* `scope_fail` - executes the action if an exception leaves the scope.

-* `scope_success` - executes the action if the scope is not left during exception unwinding.
+* `scope_success` - executes the action if the scope exits normally.

 Normal C++ control flow, including `return`, `break`, `continue`, and exceptions, still destroys the guard.
 This makes scope guards useful for cleanup and rollback across different exit paths.